5t3ph/moderncss-dot-dev/src/posts/totally-custom-list-styles.md

 date: 2020-04-18
 ---

-> _This is the fifth post in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 This tutorial will show how to use CSS grid layout for easy custom list styling in addition to:

 - Data attributes as the content of pseudo elements